abhishek-yadav-cse/news-headline-popularity-prediction/README.md

 1.3 Literature/Market Review

-The dataset that I have used here has been used from a publication with below details:
+The dataset that I have used here has been used from a publication with below details:<br>
 a.
 UCI link to dataset -
 http://archive.ics.uci.edu/ml/datasets/News+Popularity+in+Multiple+Social+Media+Platforms
 b.
-Directory Structure of Dataset - http://archive.ics.uci.edu/ml/machine-learning-databases/00432/Data/
+Directory Structure of Dataset - http://archive.ics.uci.edu/ml/machine-learning-databases/00432/Data/<br>
 c.
-This dataset contains the details of the news headlines in different categories with their sentiments and the popularity quotient of these news on different social media platforms spanning November 2015 - July 2016
+This dataset contains the details of the news headlines in different categories with their sentiments and the popularity quotient of these news on different social media platforms spanning November 2015 - July 2016 <br>
 d.
-The dataset for news details includes news article ID, title, headline, source, topic, publish date, sentiment score for title, sentiment score for headline.
+The dataset for news details includes news article ID, title, headline, source, topic, publish date, sentiment score for title, sentiment score for headline.<br>
 e.
 The dataset for multiple social media platforms are categorized according to the news categories and the details includes new article ID, popularity in time slices 0 min - 2 days upon publication with difference of 20 min.